 Fees of the members of the Board of Directors

-In accordance with the resolution of the Annual General Meeting, total fees for the Board amounted to SEK 2,650,000 to be allocated between the members as follows: SEK 400,000 to the Chairman, SEK 300,000 to the Vice Chairman and SEK 200,000 to each of the other members elected by the Annual General Meeting who are not employed by the Company.
+In accordance with the resolution of the Annual General Meeting, total fees for the Board amounted to SEK 2,580,000 to be allocated between the members as follows: SEK 650,000 to the Chairman, SEK 320,000 to each of the other members elected by the Annual General Meeting who are not employed by the Company.

-The Chairman of the Audit Committee was paid SEK 200,000, and the members of the Committee were each paid SEK 100,000.
+The Chairman of the Audit Committee was paid SEK 250,000, and the member of the Committee was paid SEK 125,000.
 The Chairman of the Remuneration Committee was paid SEK 100,000, and the member of the Committee SEK 50,000.

-The Company's President, the Board's secretary and employee representatives do not receive for expenses in connection with the Board's work.
+The Company's President, the Board's secretary and employee representatives to the Board do not receive any compensation other than for expenses in connection with the Board's work.